cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

 ##2.
 Amend the Code

-A few changes need to be made to the default CakePHP configuration and code to accommodate cloudControl deployment.
+A few changes need to be made to the default CakePHP configuration and code to accommodate exoscale deployment.
 These changes are as follows:

  * Store session and log files in a database, not on the filesystem
  * Auto-magically determine the environment and set the configuration

 ###2.1 Store session and log files in a database, not on the filesystem

 We need to do this because CakePHP, by default, stores its session files on the filesystem.
-However, this approach isn’t recommended on cloud platforms like cloudControl.
+However, this approach isn’t recommended on cloud platforms like exoscale.

 What's more, storing files in a multi-server environment can lead to hard to debug issues.
 So what we're going to do is to store both the session and log files in a two-level cache, composed of MySQL and APC.